rust-lang/book/src/ch17-02-trait-objects.md

 To implement the behavior we want `gui` to have, we’ll define a trait named `Draw` that will have one method named `draw`.
 Then we can define a vector that takes a *trait object*.
-A trait object points to an instance of a type that implements the trait we specify.
-We create a trait object by specifying some sort of pointer, such as a `&` reference or a `Box<T>` smart pointer, and then specifying the relevant trait, and add a `dyn` keyword.
+A trait object points to both an instance of a type implementing our specified trait as well as a table used to look up trait methods on that type at runtime.
+We create a trait object by specifying some sort of pointer, such as a `&` reference or a `Box<T>` smart pointer, then the `dyn` keyword, and then specifying the relevant trait.
 (We’ll talk about the reason trait objects must use a pointer in Chapter 19 in the section [“Dynamically Sized Types and the `Sized` Trait.”][dynamically-sized]<!-- ignore -->) We can use trait objects in place of a generic or concrete type.